 Dato' Lim is inculcating his culture in the Group that the success of every business is very much dependent on ensuring that its deliverables are attained timely, successfully and quality expectations are consistently being met to the satisfactions of its customers.
-In this respect, Dato' Lim advocates for constructive and continuous operational and financial efficiencies, supported by clarity of roles and responsibilities, accountability and incentive compensation programs at all levels of its workforce.
-In order to maintain its competitive edge, the processes within the Company are continuously being reviewed and enhanced as a means to improve on the quality of our work and end products, indirectly improving on our market position in the business.
-During these challenging times, the Company is also cautious in its approach in the selection of its job orders, to minimise the Group's exposure to the heightened risk of payment default faced by many in the construction industry, with the objective of mitigating cash flow disruptions and improving credit collections.
+In this respect, Dato' Lim advocates for constructive and continuous operational excellence and financial improvements, supported by clarity of roles and responsibilities, accountability and incentive compensation programs at all levels of its workforce.
+In order to maintain its competitive edge, the processes within the Company are continuously being reviewed and enhanced as a means to improve on the quality of our work and end products, enhance productivity, efficiency and cost saving, indirectly improving on our market position in the business.
+In the challenging times, the Company has been cautious in its approach in the selection of its job orders, to minimise the Group's exposure to the heightened risk of payment default faced by many in the construction industry, with the objective of mitigating cash flows disruptions and improving credit collections.